ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         $E_{\text{Tot}}^{\text{Cage}} = -218.37740806 \,\text{Ry}$

         Therefore the cage structure has the lowest energy.
+ALSO MAYBE LOOK AT THE TOTAL ENERGY DIFFERENCE PER ATOM AND COMPARE TO KBT

     - What does it mean to have the lowest total energy of the three isomers?
 What conclusions about stability can we draw from these calculations?